 In December 2011, we amended and restated our senior secured revolving credit agreement for which Comerica Bank serves as administrative agent.
 This amendment increased the maximum facility amount from \$150 million to \$400 million.
 Borrowings are limited to the lesser of \$400 million or the borrowing base.
-At January 27, 2012, the borrowing base was \$125 million, and we had \$123.0 million of outstanding indebtedness.
+At December 30, 2011, the borrowing base was \$125 million, and we had \$113.0 million of outstanding indebtedness.
 There were \$1.3 million in outstanding letters of credit at September 30, 2011.
-Following this offering and after application of the net proceeds, our borrowing base will be \$100 million until a subsequent redetermination, which we expect will be done following the completion of our December 31, 2011 reserves report.
+Following this offering and after application of the net proceeds, our borrowing base will be \$100 million until a subsequent redetermination, which we expect will be done in connection with our December 31, 2011 reserve report.
 The new amended credit agreement matures in December 2016.
-At January 27, 2012, all borrowings under our credit agreement bore interest at a variable rate of 3.25% plus a Eurodollar-based rate per annum, which equated to approximately 3.5% per annum.
+At January 16, 2012, all borrowings under our credit agreement bore interest at a variable rate of 3.25% plus a Eurodollar-based rate per annum, which equated to approximately 3.5% per annum.